bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

 -------------------

-Bokeh is officially supported (and continuously tested) on CPython versions 3.7+ only.
+Bokeh is officially supported (and continuously tested) on CPython versions :bokeh-minpy:`cpython` and later.
 It's possible that Bokeh does work on other versions of Python, but no guarantees or support are provided.

 Installing with ``conda`` or ``pip``
 ------------------------------------